Ghostish/Open3DSOT/README.md

   ```
   conda install pytorch==1.4.0 torchvision==0.5.0 cudatoolkit=10.1 -c pytorch
   ```
   Our code is well tested with pytorch 1.4.0 and CUDA 10.1.
 But other platforms may also work.
-Follow [this](https://pytorch.org/get-started/locally/) to install another version of pytorch.
+Follow [this](https://pytorch.org/get-started/locally/) to install another version of pytorch. **Note: In order to reproduce the reported results with the provided checkpoints, please use CUDA 10.x.**

 + Install other dependencies
   ```